Exculpatory evidence: Illustration

 A victim is murdered by stabbing and a suspect is arrested for the murder.
 Evidence includes a knife covered with blood found near the victim and the accused found covered in blood at the murder scene.
 During the investigation, the police interview a witness claiming to have seen the stabbing.
 The witness makes a statement to the police that another unidentified person committed the crime, not the accused.
 The witness's statement is exculpatory evidence as it introduces reasonable doubt as to the guilt of the accused.
 The police either do not believe the witness's account or else find the witness unreliable and choose not to follow up on the lead.
-The prosecutor is obliged to inform the accused and his or her attorney of the witness's statement even though the police doubt the witness's version of events.
+The prosecutor is obliged to inform the accused and their attorney of the witness's statement even though the police doubt the witness's version of events.
 Failure to do so would provide grounds for a motion to dismiss the charges or an appeal of a subsequent guilty verdict.